yurui12138/SFM/README.md

 2. "LCQMC: A Large-scale Chinese Question Matching Corpus", https://www.aclweb.org/anthology/C18-1166/.

 ### Note
-Due to the differences between the two data sets, some parameters adopted by 3DSSM are different.
+Due to the differences between the two data sets, some parameters adopted by SFM are different.
 Therefore, we provide two versions of the code for the two data sets.